Close

 Posters at the Capitol

 Every year since 2006, the State of Tennessee has hosted "Posters at the Capitol" at the State Capitol in Nashville.
-This year's event will take place on February 14 and continues to underscore the vital role of STEM research in advancing scientific and technological progress within our state and the nation.
-"Posters at the Capitol" brings together some of the brightest undergraduate minds from eight public universities across Tennessee, providing them with the opportunity to showcase their innovative projects.
-The participants from Tennessee Tech, accompanied by Dr. Lenly Weathers, the Director of the Office of Creative Inquiry, will be presenting their cutting-edge research to state legislators, policymakers, and academic leaders, as well as to Governor Bill Lee.
+The 2024 event took place on February 14 and continued to underscore the vital role of STEM research in advancing scientific and technological progress within our state and the nation.
+This year's event brought together some of the brightest undergraduate minds from eight public universities across Tennessee, providing them with the opportunity to showcase their innovative projects.
+The participants from Tennessee Tech, accompanied by Dr. Lenly Weathers, the Director of the Office of Creative Inquiry, presented their cutting-edge research to state legislators, policymakers, academic leaders, and Governor Bill Lee.

 Advocating for STEM Education and Research